 South Africa's Zuma signs anti money-laundering bill FICA into law

 South Africa's President Jacob Zuma has signed the anti-money laundering bill FICA, which allows increased scrutiny of the bank accounts of "prominent individuals", including himself, into law, his office said on Saturday.
-President Jacob Zuma addresses crowds gathered to celebrate his 75th birthday in Kliptown, Johannesburg, South Africa, April 12, 2017.
+The country risked being kicked out of global fraud monitor, the Financial Action Task Force , if the Financial Intelligence Centre Amendment bill was not signed by June.

 Discussions